 To Love-Ru has Lala, Momo and Nana Deviluke, all regularly identified by their titles.
 And Run Else Jewelria, whose status as a princess comes up less often because she's a less important character.

 Completely inverted in Digimon Adventure in the one episode when Mimi becomes a "princess" (though she's pretty much self-proclaimed).
 A bunch of Geckomon need her voice to wake up their lord, she seizes the opportunity to the fullest and milks the poor creatures for all they're worth.
 She becomes spoiled, betrays her friends and overall acts as a total bitch until a terrible nightmare makes her realize her wrongdoings.
+Notably that when she is reunited with the Geckomon later in the story (after some Character Development), she tells them to stop calling her "Princess".

 In Stitch!, one of Stitch's cousins, Checkers, could sit like a crown on people's heads and give the wearer the ability to hypnotize those around them into thinking they were a beautiful princess to be obeyed (although in the original American series, it just made those hypnotized see the wearer as royalty).